 The updated understanding is that the offense has been changed from “entering to an adulterous marriage” to the offending mate being “guilty of adultery”; and that “Remarriage brings a Scriptural end to the previous marriage; forgiveness or rejection on the part of the innocent mate is no longer possible.”

-This new light or adjustment now allows the innocent mate, who was given an unscriptural divorce, to be scripturally free to remarry, without being disfellowshipped.
+This new light or adjustment now allows the innocent rejected mate, who was given an unscriptural divorce, to be scripturally free to remarry, without being disfellowshipped.
 But Watchtower does not say this either in the November 30, 2021 Announcements nor in the updated Shepherd the Flock of God, October 2021 edition.
 Why?
-Because the Governing Body who signed off on this adjustment, is aware that there are thousands of married sisters who suffered in one way or the other for years and even decades by following the previous policy; and did not remarry just to avoid being punished by disfellowshipping.
+Because the Governing Body who signed off on this new adjustment, is aware that there are thousands of married sisters who suffered in one way or the other for years and even decades by following the previous policy; and did not remarry just to avoid being punished by disfellowshipping.

 This new light or adjustment now means that the abusive husband outlined in the earlier example now has the “scriptural freedom to remarry” and continue the cycle of domestic violence.